Publications and Presentations

 • January – April 2016: Co-supervision of a directed studies student, Rylan Command.

-Lead Scientist and Scientific Diver – 2016 – Vancouver Island University Center for Shellfish Research, University of Victoria Fisheries Ecology and Marine Conservation Lab – Supervised by Dr Francis Juanes and Dr Sarah Dudas
+Lead Scientist and Scientific Diver – 2016 – Vancouver Island University Center for Shellfish Research, University of Victoria Fisheries Ecology and Marine Conservation Lab – Assessment of anthropogenic structures as fish and invertebrate habitat in Deep Bay, British Columbia, Canada.
+Supervised by Dr. Francis Juanes and Dr. Sarah Dudas

-PhD student UVIC Biology- Jan 2016 – current
+PhD. candidate UVic Biology- Hakai Scholar – Jan 2016 – current

 Post-degree technology diploma in Fisheries and Aquaculture